onomou/asmissionaries/site/content/post/2014-06-13-first-update.markdown

 In His service,
 Alice, Steven, and Grant

-PS: Please, send this on to anyone you know who wanted updates and is not on the list, and ask them to shoot us a message so we have their address for next time.
+P = Please, send this on to anyone you know who wanted updates and is not on the list, and ask them to shoot us a message so we have their address for next time.
 Thank you!